2020 milestone: First six Fiji communities finish designing RISE infrastructure

 8 December 2020

-The end-of-year program milestone sees RISE Fiji having finished designing infrastructure with the first six communities out of 12.
+The end-of-year milestone sees RISE Fiji having finished designing infrastructure with the first six communities out of 12 - or tranche 1 communities participating in the RISE trial.

-Over the last six months, more than 1,200 men, women, youth and children came together to discuss water, sanitation and health.
-Together with the RISE Fiji team they mapped out the spaces where they feel green infrastructure – like wetlands, septic tanks and pressure pumps – will best suit.
+Over the last six months, more than 1,200 men, women, youth and children came together to discuss water, sanitation, and healthy communities.
+Together with our Fiji team they mapped out the spaces where they feel green infrastructure – like wetlands, septic tanks and pressure pumps – will best suit.

-Wailea community leader Isoa Ledua, 52, participated in the co-design workshops.
-Her investment in improving her community’s access to clean water stretches back to her childhood days spent in the water at Wailea.
+Mere* who participated in the co-design workshops said her investment in improving her community’s access to clean water stretches back to her childhood days spent in the water.

 ‘Whenever we would go to school, we would go by boat,’ she says.
 ‘It’s the place where I would catch crabs, fish for maleya and other small fish called keteleka.
-It was our place of swimming’.
+It was our place of swimming, she says’.

-Today, Ledua says setting up informal drainage in Wailea is common, and the safe disposal of waste and wastewater from homes can be challenging.
+Today, Mere says setting up informal drainage in her community is common, and the safe disposal of waste and wastewater from homes can be challenging.

 ‘Even for our shower at home, grey water is directly discharged onto the ground.
 So I’ve arranged stones beside my shower for drainage.
 I use an old oil drum as a septic tank, and I dug a hole to bury it and direct the pipe into the ground’.

-Over one week, Ledua and her fellow community members learned about RISE’s infrastructure that treats household wastewater, improves drainage and stormwater management, improves path access in the community – designing all of this with the community as permanent fixtures of the neighbourhood that everyone can be proud of.
+Over one week, she and other residents learned about RISE’s infrastructure that treats household wastewater, improves drainage and stormwater management, improves path access in the community – designing all of this with the community as permanent fixtures of the neighbourhood that everyone can be proud of.

-The Water Authority of Fiji's participation in the workshops is an opportunity to explain to residents
+The Water Authority of Fiji's involvement in the workshops is an opportunity to explain to residents

 their role in monitoring, operation and maintenance of infrastructure.

 Josaia Tabaiwalu Wainiu is a junior co-design facilitator with RISE.
-He believes that breaking down each piece of infrastructure is critical to enable the community to take ownership.
+He believes that breaking down the function of each piece of infrastructure is critical to enable the community to take ownership.

 ‘We need to let them know how the systems work, what each piece of infrastructure does, and where it can be located,’ he says.